Aneurin Bevan

-Aneurin "Nye" Bevan PC (/əˈnaɪrᵻn ˈbɛvən/; [aˈnəɨ.rɪn]; 15 November 1897 – 6 July 1960) was a Welsh Labour Party politician, noted for tenure as Minister of Health in Clement Attlee's government in which he spearheaded the creation of the British National Health Service.
+Aneurin "Nye" Bevan PC (/əˈnaɪrᵻn ˈbɛvən/; [aˈnəɨ.rɪn]; 15 November 1897 – 6 July 1960) was a Welsh Labour Party politician, noted for spearheading the creation of the British National Health Service during his tenure as Minister of Health in Clement Attlee's government.
 He is also known for his wider contribution to the founding of the British welfare state.
-He was first elected as MP for Ebbw Vale in 1929, and used his Parliamentary platform to make a number of influential criticisms of Winston Churchill and his Conservative government during the Second World War.
-Before entering Parliament, Bevan was involved in miner's union politics and was a leading figure in the 1926 general strike.
+He was first elected as MP for Ebbw Vale in 1929, and used his Parliamentary platform to make a number of influential criticisms of Winston Churchill and his government during the Second World War.
+Before entering Parliament, Bevan was involved in miners' union politics and was a leading figure in the 1926 general strike.
 Bevan is widely regarded as one of the most influential left-wing politicians in British history.

-Raised in Monmouthshire by a Welsh working-class family, he was the son of a coal miner and left school at 14.
-Bevan first worked as a miner during his teens where he became involved in local miner's union politics.
+Raised in Monmouthshire, in modern day Blaenau Gwent, by a Welsh working-class family, he was the son of a coal miner and left school at 14.
+Bevan first worked as a miner during his teens where he became involved in local miners' union politics.
 He was elected head of his Miners' Lodge when aged 19, where he frequently railed against management.
 He joined the Labour Party and attended Central Labour College in London.
 On his return to South Wales he struggled to find work, remaining unemployed for nearly three years before gaining employment as a union official, which led to him becoming a leading figure in the 1926 general strike.